emqx/emqx-dashboard5/public/static/config.md

-# EMQ X 5.0.0-beta.3-7556a682 Configuration
+# EMQX 5.0.0-beta.3-7556a682 Configuration
-EMQ X configuration file is in [HOCON](https://github.com/emqx/hocon) format.
+EMQX configuration file is in [HOCON](https://github.com/emqx/hocon) format.
 HOCON, or Human-Optimized Config Object Notation is a format for human-readable data, and a superset of JSON.

 ## Layered

-EMQ X configuration consists of 3 layers.
+EMQX configuration consists of 3 layers.
 From bottom up:

 1. Immutable base: `emqx.conf` + `EMQX_` prfixed environment variables.<br>